 The Prieska Power Reserve Project addresses 8 out of the 17 UN sustainability goals which are a call to action to promote prosperity while protecting the planet, recognising that ending poverty must go hand-in-hand with strategies that build economic growth and address a range of social needs including education, health, social protection, and job opportunities while tackling climate change and environmental protection.

-R82 billion to the GDP.
+to the GDP.

 Green Ammonia Exports will result in an more than $10,5bn contribution to SA’s Balance of Payments.

-Black & female industrialists within the manufacturing space will be developed as a result of the project.
+within the manufacturing space will be developed as a result of the project.

 Local content procurement Support localisation and procurement of local solal PV components for up to 500MWp Solar PV and 1 500MW Wind Plant components.

-300 new small businesses will be developed majority being black-owned.
+It is expected that a total of 300 new small businesses will be developed majority being black-owned.

 Job Creation